Royal Initiatives and Development Projects

 A number of tourism projects have been supported, with the aim of developing and supporting the sector, in addition to enhancing the level of services offered in Jordan.
 These projects include:

-- Restoring and beautifying villages that attract tourists.
+- Restoring villages that attract tourists.

 - Establishing public parks around the Kingdom.